Art therapy: Art-based assessments

 Art therapists and other professionals use art-based assessments to evaluate emotional, cognitive, and developmental conditions.
-There are also many psychological assessments that utilize artmaking to analyze various types of mental functioning (Betts, 2005).
-Art therapists and other professionals are educated to administer and interpret these assessments, most of which rely on simple directives and a standardized array of art materials (Malchiodi 1998, 2003; Betts, 2005).
-The first drawing assessment for psychological purposes was created in 1906 by German psychiatrist Fritz Mohr (Malchiodi 1998).
-In 1926, researcher Florence Goodenough created a drawing test to measure the intelligence in children called the Draw-A-Man Test (Malchiodi 1998).
-The key to interpreting the Draw-A-Man Test was that the more details a child incorporated into the drawing, the more intelligent they were (Malchiodi, 1998).
-Goodenough and other researchers realized the test had just as much to do with personality as it did intelligence (Malchiodi, 1998).
-Several other psychiatric art assessments were created in the 1940s, and have been used ever since (Malchiodi 1998).

-Notwithstanding, many art therapists eschew diagnostic testing and indeed some writers (Hogan 1997) question the validity of therapists making interpretative assumptions.
-More recent literature, however, highlights the utility of standardized approaches to treatment planning and clinical decision-making, such as is evidenced through this source.

-Below are some examples of art therapy assessments:
+The first drawing assessment for psychological purposes was created in 1906 by German psychiatrist Fritz Mohr.
+In 1926, researcher Florence Goodenough created a drawing test to measure the intelligence in children called the Draw-a-Man test, which posited the notion that a child who incorporated more detail into a drawing was more intelligent than one who did not.
+Goodenough and other researchers concluded the test had just as much to do with personality as it did intelligence.
+Several other psychiatric art assessments created in the 1940s are still used today.
+However, many art therapists eschew diagnostic testing and some writers question the validity of therapists making interpretative assumptions.
+Below are some examples of popular art therapy assessments:

 Mandala Assessment Research Instrument

-In this assessment, a person is asked to select a card from a deck with different mandalas (designs enclosed in a geometric shape) and then must choose a color from a set of colored cards.
+In this assessment, a person is asked to select a card from a deck with different mandalas, a repetitive symbol originating in Buddhism, and then must choose a color from a set of colored cards.
 The person is then asked to draw the mandala from the card they choose with an oil pastel of the color of their choice.
-The artist is then asked to explain if there were any meanings, experiences, or related information related to the mandala they drew.
-This test is based on the beliefs of Joan Kellogg, who sees a recurring correlation between the images, pattern and shapes in the mandalas that people draw and the personalities of the artists.
-This test assesses and gives clues to a person's psychological progressions and their current psychological condition (Malchiodi 1998).
+The artist is then asked to explain if any meanings, experiences, or related information were related to the mandala they drew.
+This test is based on the beliefs of Joan Kellogg, who sees a correlation between the images, pattern, and shapes in the mandalas that people draw and the personalities of the artists.

-The mandala originates in Buddhism; its connections with spirituality help us to see links with transpersonal art.
+Mandala drawing is one of the most diverse art therapy methods that can reach different groups of people to address a wide variety of needs.
+A mandala is a drawing that starts from an inner point and then expands outwards using circles.
+Mandalas have been used to identify psychological issues, reduce stress and anxiety, and improve one's self worth and well-being.